MicrosoftDocs/well-architected/well-architected/performance-efficiency/prioritize-critical-flows.md

 ### Optimize capacity allocation

-Where you can't isolate critical flows, prioritize critical flows in capacity allocation.
-Optimizing capacity allocation refers to the process of strategically distributing available capacity to different flows based on their priority and requirements.
+When you can't isolate critical flows, the next best option is to prioritize critical flows in accessing available capacity.
+The optimization of capacity allocation is about strategically distributing available capacity to different flows based on their criticality.
 Capacity includes CPU, memory, storage, and network bandwidth.
 The goal is to ensure that the most critical flows (highest priority) receive the necessary capacity to operate effectively.
 To decide how to allocate capacity, consider these strategies:

 - *Assess resource capacity*: Evaluate how much resource capacity can be allocated to the flows.
 Capacity might include resources such as CPU, memory, storage, and network bandwidth.
 Understand the limitations and constraints of your infrastructure or environment.